anuraagr-13/anuraagr-13/README.md

 💻 **Currently I am working as a Data Programmer/Analyst at the Education Policy Initiative affiliated with the Gerard R. Ford School of Public Policy**

-I am working as a Data Programmer/Analyst with the Education Policy Initiative where I am completing the ETL process for K-12 education data and automating the process of securely bringing data from a data warehouse using SQL Server.
+I am working as a Data Programmer/Analyst with the Education Policy Initiative where I manage the ETL process for K-12 education data and have automated critical data transfer processes using SQL Server.
 Further, I am collaborating to design and refine the logic of matching Personally Identifiable Information(PII) to survey data collected by researchers.
-My first project was to perform analysis for creating a Cleaned K-12 Grade for the EPI dataset to solve grade jumps, repeats and conflicts.
+My first project was performing in-depth analysis on K-12 student data, constructing a “Cleaned Grade” variable that accurately represents grade progressions and resolves grade conflicts, which enhancing data reliability for future analysis.

 ---

 #### Languages:

-Python, SQL, R, Java, C++, JavaScript, PySpark, Keras, C, Javascript, T-SQL
+Python, SQL, R, Java, C++, JavaScript, PySpark, C, Javascript

 ### Tools:

-Jupyter, Power BI, SSIS, Tensorflow, PyTorch, Hadoop, MapReduce, Airflow, Kafka, Tableau
+Jupyter, Microsoft Power BI, SSIS, Tensorflow, PyTorch, Hadoop, Airflow, Apache Kafka, Apache Airflow, Tableau, Docker

 ---